Sign In Forgot Password

 How much does it cost to join CBE?

 To learn more about membership dues, please call the main office at 703-860-4515, ext.
-101 for the most up to date information.
+106, for the most up-to-date information.
 At CBE, finances are never a barrier to membership or participation in our community.
-Special circumstances may be discussed with our Treasurer.

-I am Jewish, my partner is not.
+I am Jewish, but my partner is not.
 Are we welcome at CBE?

 At CBE, we fully embrace the increasing diversity of the North American Jewish community.
 There are many interfaith couples at CBE, and we offer couples and interfaith families support and resources to create Jewish homes and to practice and grow in Judaism.